 The researchers found the following: whey spiked blood amino acid levels faster than casein, but blood amino acid levels dropped more quickly as well.
-Casein, in contrast, took much longer to digest, actually providing amino acids for around 8 hours to the body (you might consider that data point the next time you hear that you have to eat every three hours or your muscles will fall off, a topic I cover in Meal Frequency and Energy Balance).
+Casein, in contrast, took much longer to digest, actually providing amino acids for around 8 hours to the body.
+That fact alone would tend to call into question the need to eat every 3 hours to avoid muscle loss.

 I actually want to clarify that a bit since there has been a lot of confusion over what the study actually found.
 Both casein and whey hit the bloodstream at about the same time (about an hour in), that is, whey didn’t actually get into the system faster.
 However, whey spiked blood amino acid levels higher at that one hour point.
 Figure 1 (taken from The Protein Book) shows this.